 San Francisco—February 7, 2012

-“Conventional wisdom is that a trained surgeon should have excellent results once they have completed their training, but there is a learning curve to ACL surgery and what we have found is that in the early career volume or learning curve, surgeons’ outcomes are not as good as later outcomes for ACL reconstruction,” said Robert Marx, M.D., an orthopedic surgeon in the Sports Medicine and Shoulder Service at Hospital for Special Surgery (HSS) in New York City, who was a coauthor of the study.
+“Conventional wisdom is that a trained surgeon should have excellent results once they have completed their training, but there is a learning curve to ACL surgery and what we have found is that in the early career volume or learning curve, surgeons’ outcomes are not as good as later outcomes for ACL reconstruction,” said Robert Marx, M.D., an orthopedic surgeon in the Sports Medicine Service at Hospital for Special Surgery (HSS) in New York City, who was a coauthor of the study.
 “Maybe we need to rethink how we train our surgeons in light of this.”

 Stephen Lyman, Ph.D., director of Epidemiology and Biostatistics at HSS who presented the study, agrees.
 “We may not be training our sports medicine specialists well enough to perform this complex procedure if the learning curve is still this steep after finishing their fellowship,” he said.